Poor Mental Health is

-Despite having a huge impact on the productivity, profitability, and culture of organizations, there is very little guidance currently provided to managers and leaders on how to effectively manage workplace mental health and wellbeing.
-What does exist is often focused on the legal aspects of minimizing risk that it misses the psychology of workplace mental health and high performance and actually ends up creating risk for workplaces.
+Despite having a massive impact on the productivity, profitability, and culture of organisations, there is very little guidance currently provided to managers and leaders on how to manage workplace mental health and wellbeing effectively.
+What does exist often focuses on the legal aspects of minimising risk and misses the psychology of workplace mental health and high performance and ends up creating risk for workplaces.

 “It’s so important what you are doing.
 Because if someone is burnt out, how are they going to address a big challenge that comes their way at work?”

-“The Workplace Mental Health Institute leads the fight to help individuals and organizations tackle this complex problem with proven, effective plans and strategies.”
+“The Workplace Mental Health Institute leads the fight to help individuals and organisations tackle this complex problem with proven, effective plans and strategies.”

 By major national and global organisations